-The wise words came from a cab driver conveying us to the Brisbane airport on the last day of a two-week, five city journey.
+The wise words came from the cab driver conveying us to the Brisbane airport.
+It was the last day of a two-week, five city journey.
 Our knowledge of Brisbane had been limited.
 We knew it was situated on the gold coast of Eastern Australia.
-On the map it appeared as a convenient stopover from the Whitsunday Islands in Queensland on our way back to San Francisco through Sydney.
+On the map it appeared as a convenient stopover from the Whitsunday Islands in Queensland.
+Another Australian city to visit on our way back to San Francisco through Sydney.

 With few expectations we added the locale to the end of our itinerary.
-It turned out to hold discoveries in a trip had already that had already revealed the marvels of the Daintree rainforest to the north, the colorful Coral Gardens of the Great Barrier Reef, and west of Sydney the majestic Blue Mountains and the wondrous waterfalls that lie within.
-The magical Aussie landscapes aside — and dodging some of the stormiest summer weather patterns in 50 years — we also witnessed the resilience and optimism of a people that spoke volumes.
+Brisbane held memorable discoveries in a trip chock full of marvels.
+The Daintree rain forest to the north, the colorful Coral Gardens of the Great Barrier Reef, and west of Sydney the majestic Blue Mountains and the wondrous waterfalls that lay within.
+Amid a magical Australian landscapes — and some of the stormiest summer weather patterns in 50 years — we also witnessed a resilience and optimism from her people that spoke volumes.

 Brisbane suffered floods of biblical proportions in December 2010.
-We had heard that it had set new records for recovery but we were unprepared for just how little evidence of the flood remained.
-We had dinner on the balcony of this domed building (left) on our last night in town and saw first hand that even in the wake of destruction, life can be restored — and not just restored but reinvigorated.
+We had heard it had set new records for recovery, but we were unprepared for just how little evidence of the flood remained.
+We had dinner on the balcony of a domed building overlooking a now tame river on our last night in Brisbane.
+We saw first hand that even in the wake of destruction, life can be restored.
+And not just restored but reinvigorated.

-Australia held many other lessons.
-On our flight home I clicked though some of the nearly 600 images locked in our digital camera and saw evidence time and again of nature’s power to renew.
+On our flight home I clicked though some of the nearly 600 images locked in our digital camera.
+They contained evidence time and again of nature’s power to renew.
 The trees in the Blue Mountains that cling to their seeds until fires sparked by lightening allow them to spawn new forests.
 The bountiful coral in the reefs formed after tectonic shifts that shudder deep below the Earth’s surface.
-The strange and beautiful creatures that inhabit the rainforest adapting with each new generation or threat to survival.
+The strange and beautiful creatures that inhabit the rain forest adapting with each new generation or threat to survival.
 Life in all its splendor.